UMRHELab/DIYgm/docs/README.md

 ## [Tutorials](video-tutorials.md) and [Wiki](https://github.com/UMRHELab/DIYgm/wiki)

 Below is a description of how to set up the raspberry pi with the DIYgm software.
 Before that is done it may be helpful to build your DIYgm.
-There are video tutorials provided [here](video-tutorials.md) that will be helpful to look at.
+There are [video tutorials](video-tutorials.md) that will be helpful to look at.
 We are working on a writtenn [Wiki](https://github.com/UMRHELab/DIYgm/wiki) and will hopefully have that soon; however, the video tutorials will always be our first recommendation.